Galladite27/SHU-ASE-2025/documents/backlog.md

 *
 * Administrator - access system-wide data
 * Administrator - generate reports (Ryan)
-* Administrator - monitor platform usage (ask what that means.)
 *
-* Donor page - sustainability impact (Theo)
+* Donor page - sustainability impact - same as graph or style of data from admin page but just for the user/donor.
+(Theo)
 * Charity page - upcoming donations (Theo)
 * * Edit stock levels of charity items on Charity page.
 (Theo)